mz026/rail-routing/README.md

 This is a command-line application built with Ruby.
 Please:

-1. Make sure you have Ruby 2.6.6 installed in your environment.
+1. Make sure you have Ruby 2.6.6, Bundler v2.1.4 installed in your environment.
+(You may need to do `gem install bundler:2.1.4`)
 2. Install required dependencies with Bundler by:

 ```